sisaha9/tritonkart/README.md

 ROS2 Repository for Triton Kart

 Editing URDF
 - For most accurate results edit the kart.urdf to reflect your Lidar, IMU, Odometry and GPS positions with respect to the base.
-This is not most necessary
+This is not the most necessary though

 Before mapping first note the current GPS coordinates and IMU heading.
 This goes into the tritonkart_localization yaml file as datum later on